 There was a question about how to best travel with an 11-week-old baby, in terms of sterilizing bottles and pump equipment when you don’t have access to a kitchen, and what exactly will airlines allow you to check without incurring extra (and often outrageous!) fees.

 I did it!
 And lived to tell the tale…

-As a seasoned 2nd-time-mom (for a whole 2 months now!), I can honestly say that this is actually one of the easiest times to travel with your baby.
+As a seasoned 2nd-time-mom (for a whole two months!), I could honestly say that this is actually one of the easiest times to travel with your baby.
 However, when my first-born was 11 weeks, leaving the house was a big deal for me, and getting on a plane was definitely unthinkable!
 Right now your baby is immobile, on a liquid diet only, not yet on a schedule or in a routine from which deviating could cause meltdowns, and relatively easy to distract.